What the spellchecker and grammar checker do

 - In the left column, click on “Proofing.”

-- You will see a window similar to the one to the right.
+- You will see a window similar to the one below.

 - Make sure Word has check marks in “Check spelling as you type,” “Mark grammar errors as you type,” “Frequently confused words,” and “Show readability statistics.”
 You can learn more about readability statistics at this link: Readability statistics